Website icon Xpert.Digital

 How does inflation affect the cost of living?

-The cost of living also depends on the level of inflation.
+The cost of living is also dependent on the rate of inflation.
 The inflation rate in Germany indicates the change in the consumer price index compared to the previous year or month.
-The Federal Statistical Office compiles the consumer price index for Germany based on the so-called shopping basket.
-In Germany, this shopping basket includes around 650 goods and includes everyday products such as food (FMCG) or petrol, consumer goods such as clothing or technical devices, and services such as visits to the hairdresser or cinema tickets.
-In 2020, consumer prices in Germany rose by 0.5 percent based on the inflation rate.
+The Federal Statistical Office calculates the consumer price index for Germany based on a so-called "basket of goods."
+In Germany, this basket includes around 650 goods and ranges from everyday products such as food (FMCG) or gasoline, to durable goods such as clothing or technical devices, as well as services such as haircuts or cinema tickets.
+In 2020, consumer prices in Germany rose by 0.5 percent, as measured by the inflation rate.

 Write to me